Snappey/brb/README.md

 ## BRB (Be Right Back) Discord Bot

-Time how long your "friends" actually are when they say brb.
+Time how long your "friends" actually are when they say brb. (it's basically just a timer)

 ### Usage